metablaster/WindowsFirewallRuleset/README.md

 - If you would like to modify basic behavior of execution, such as force loading rules and various default actions then visit `Config\ProjectSettings.ps1` and there you'll find global variables which are used for this.
-- If you're running scripts for first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you do not want in GPO, rather than later searching scripts for what you may have missed.
+- If you're running scripts for the first time it's highly recommended to load all rules for which you have programs installed on system, it should be easy to delete what you do not want in GPO, rather than later searching scripts for what you may have missed.